CedricBeaulac/CedricBeaulac.github.io/_talks/ICSDS2025.md

 permalink: /talks/ICSDS
 venue: "International Conference on Statistics and Data Science"
 date: 2025-06-23
-location: "Simon Fraser University, Vancouver, B.C., Canada"
+location: "Simon Fraser University, Vancouver, British Columbia, Canada"
 ---

 This is an invited talk given at the 2025 International Conference on Statistics and Data Science.